ISO 9001 Audit Types and How They are Executed

 Internal audits are audits that are performed by your organization and are a self-examination of your organization’s QMS, performed on-site.
 Internal audits have many benefits including preparing your organization for external audits.
 The internal auditor must be independent of the area being audited to ensure objective results.
 (It is recommended to have more than one auditor to ensure no one is auditing his or her area of responsibilities).
 Internal audits are an ISO 9001 requirement and they are critical to the success of your QMS.
 (We offer internal audit training to ensure your internal auditors are able to perform an effective internal audit as well as an audit checklist to help guide your internal auditors on covering all areas of your QMS.)

-A certification audit is the audit your selected registrar will conduct to verify conformance against the ISO 9001 standard before they issue your official ISO 9001 certificate.
+A certification audit is an audit your selected registrar will conduct to verify conformance against the ISO 9001 standard before they issue your official ISO 9001 certificate.
 Certification audits are most often broken into two stages.
 Stage one audit is performed to determine an organization’s readiness for stage two of the audit.
 Stage one is oftentimes conducted remotely in order to not spend additional costs on travel.
 If the auditor determines you meet the minimum criteria for the stage one audit, your organization will proceed with the stage two audit.
 Stage two audits will always be on-site audits.
 This is where the auditor will interview your staff and review your documented information (procedures, records, etc.) to verify you are meeting all the ISO 9001 requirements.
 Certification audits are typically conducted every three years.

 After certification, your registrar will check-up on your periodically using surveillance audits to verify you are still upholding your QMS and the ISO requirements.
 Surveillance audits are very much like certification audits, with the exception that they are not issuing or re-issuing a certificate.
 These are typically conducted by your registrar annually.